sproutfund/website_evergreen/program/city-of-learning.md

         description:
           - "The Remake Learning Competencies form the foundation of learning pathways that connect students to opportunities offered by schools, afterschool programs, cultural organizations, and online learning resources."
           - "The competencies were developed through the active engagement of more than 100 local subject matter experts, informal and formal educators, youth workers, and program managers.
 Led by a team of trained facilitators, multiple meetings held in the summer and fall of 2014 harnessed the diverse knowledge and expertise of these community members."
-          - "The results were organized into centers of programmatic excellence within the Pittsburgh education ecosystem."
+          - "The results were organized into centers of programmatic excellence inspired by the Pittsburgh education ecosystem."
         features:
           - title: "Career Readiness"
             image: "/photos/programs/city-of-learning/remakelearning_competencies_career-readiness.png"